Major League Baseball on Fox Family: Regular season schedule (2001)

-Simulcasts

-The following is a list of local television stations that simulcast Fox Family's postseason coverage in 2001.

 ABC Family

 After Disney bought Fox Family in 2001 and renamed it ABC Family, the Thursday games were folded into the ESPN Major League Baseball rights package (and subsequently shifted to weekday afternoon "DayGame" broadcasts).
 However, the Division Series games aired on ABC Family (with ESPN's announcers, graphics, and music) for 2002 because of inherited contractual obligations.
 The only usage of the ABC Family "bug" was for a ten-second period when returning from a commercial break in the lower right corner of the screen.
-The following year the Division Series games also shifted to ESPN.
+The following year, the Division Series games also shifted to ESPN.

-Game 2 (played on October 2) of the Minnesota–Oakland playoff series in 2002 started on ESPN2 because the San Francisco–Atlanta game (which started at 1 p.m.
+Game 2 (played on October 2) of the Minnesota Twins–Oakland Athletics playoff series in 2002 started on ESPN2 because the San Francisco Giants–Atlanta Braves game (which started at 1 p.m.
 Eastern Time) ran over the three-hour time window.
 The game was eventually switched back to ABC Family once the early game ended.